leanprover-community/lean4game/DOCUMENTATION.md

 ```

 Note that the levels inside a world must have consequtive numbering starting with `1`.
 The `Game`
-and `World` strings can be anything.
+and `World` strings can be anything, see below.

 #### Statement

-The core of a level is the `Statement`, which is the exercise that should be proven:
+The core of a level is the `Statement`, which is the exercise that should be proven.

 ```lean
 /-- For all natural numbers $n$, we have $0 + n = n$. -/